onyx-and-iris/vban-cmd-python/README.md

 ```
 pip install -e .['development']
 ```

+#### Connection:
+For sending a text request (remote set) several configuration options are available:
+- `ip`: remote address
+- `streamname`: default 'Command1'
+- `port`: default 6990
+- `bps`: bitrate of stream, default 0 should be safe for most cases.

+pass these values as arguments to vban_cmd.connect() as show in the example below.

+Regarding fetching data (remote get), the code registers itself to the RT Packet Service every 10 seconds, with a timeout of 15 seconds (same as streamer view app).

 #### Use with a context manager:
 Unlike the Remote API the VBAN RT Packet service has no login limitations since receiving data requires